SurajSSingh/Site/content/blog/better_sieve/part-1.md

 ### Attempt 1

 Below is my first attempt at the problem, which successfully generates primes up to 1330.
+The code is encapsulated in a function that has one parameter called `final_number`, which is the number to generate the primes up to.
 I broke up the code into specific sections, but you can find the full code at the end of the section.

 The overall steps are as follows: